 All Illinois school districts are required to provide health education to students regarding the protection from sexual abuse and abduction.
 The goal of this law is to increase awareness of crimes against children.
 All students in grades preschool through eighth grade receive age-appropriate curriculum related to the prevention of sexual abuse and abduction.
 If you have any questions or concerns regarding the content of the curriculum, please contact your child's teacher or principal.

-The district will provide written notice to parents/guardians of students in preschool through eighth grade before commencing any class or course providing instruction in recognizing and avoiding sexual abuse to afford the parents/guardians an opportunity to submit a written objection to their child's participation in this unit of instruction by sending a written request to the school principal.
+The district will provide written notice to parents/guardians of students in preschool through eighth grade before commencing any class or course providing instruction in recognizing and avoiding sexual abuse to afford the parents/guardians an opportunity to submit a written objection to their child's participation in this unit of instruction by sending a written request to the principal.

 When a perpetrator intentionally harms a minor physically, psychologically, sexually, or by acts of neglect, the crime is known as child abuse.
-Child sexual abuse isn't always easy to spot and some survivors may not exhibit obvious warning signs.
+Child sexual abuse isn't always easy to spot, and some survivors may not exhibit obvious warning signs.
 The perpetrator could be someone you have known a long time or trust, which may make it even harder to notice.
 Consider some of the following common warning signs.

-Physical signs: Bleeding, bruises, or swelling in genital area; bloody, torn, or stained underclothes; difficulty walking or sitting; frequent urinary or yeast infections; pain, itching, or burning in genital area
+Physical signs: Bleeding, bruises, or swelling in genital area; bloody, torn, or stained underclothes; difficulty walking or sitting; frequent urinary or yeast infections; pain, itching, or burning in genital area absences or drops in grades; inappropriate sexual knowledge or behaviors; nightmares or bed-wetting; overly protective and concerned for siblings, or assumes a caretaker role; returns to regressive behaviors, such as thumb sucking; runs away from home or school; self-harms; shrinks away or seems threatened by physical contact.

-Behavioral signs: Changes in hygiene, such as refusing to bathe or bathing excessively; develops phobias; exhibits signs of depression or post-traumatic stress disorder; expresses suicidal thoughts, especially in adolescents; has trouble in school, such as absences or drops in grades inappropriate sexual knowledge or behaviors; nightmares or bed-wetting; overly protective and concerned for siblings, or assumes a caretaker role; returns to regressive behaviors, such as thumb sucking; runs away from home or school; self-harms; shrinks away or seems threatened by physical contact
+Behavioral signs: Changes in hygiene, such as refusing to bathe or bathing excessively; develops phobias; exhibits signs of depression or post-traumatic stress disorder; expresses suicidal thoughts, especially in adolescents; has trouble in school, such as